2026 IIHF Women's World Championship: Host selection

 Due to scheduling issues, the hosts announcement was delayed to October 2025.
-On 3 October 2025, Denmark was awarded the hosting rights at the Semi Annual Congress in Nice, with Herning and an unknown second city hosting the tournament.
+On 3 October 2025, Denmark was awarded the hosting rights at the Semi Annual Congress in Nice, with Herning and a then-unknown second city hosting the tournament, later announced to be Esbjerg.
 This marks Denmark's second time hosting after 2022.

 Participants

 Ten teams will take part in the competition for the seventh time.
 Hungary and Norway were immediately relegated back to Division I after only appearing in the 2025 edition.
 They will be replaced by Division I champions Austria, who will make their debut in the top division, and runners-up, Denmark, who secured their immediate promotion back to the top division.
 Denmark would later be awarded the hosting rights as well.